jorgetp/dbverify/README.md

   * ```collect.py```: a Python script to collect the results of the verification
   * ```results.html```: the ouput of the Python script

+For the sake of presentation, we recommend you use 2-space width tabs in your editor.

 ## How to DBVerify
 Execute the ```Makefile``` which does the following: